wangyenshu/fricas-wasm/README.md

 - run `build.sh`
 - run `build_fricas_fs.sh`
 - run `run-web-demo.sh`
-## If you want to compile lisp to bytecode:
+## If you want to compile lisp to bytecode: (integration not working)
 - run `build.sh`
 - run `git clone https://github.com/oldk1331/fricas0.git`, then `cd fricas0`
 - add following to the top of fricas.lisp: